S p A c E

 This is a Game About the concept of "Space" within computer.

 To be honest, I don’t know what we are doing when we finish this game.
-Rather than being a game in the conventional sense, this project feels more like a blog post or a diary created using a game engine.

 If you want to download, please scroll to the very bottom.